The Conditional Cauchy-Schwarz Divergence with Applications to Time-Series Data and Sequential Decision Making: Introduction

 \section{Introduction}

-Quantifying the dissimilarity or distance between two probability distributions (i.e., $p_s(\mathbf{y})$ with respect to $p_t(\mathbf{y})$, where $\mathbf{y}$ is a random variable or vector, $s$ and $t$ refer to domain index) is a fundamental problem in pattern analysis and machine intelligence, receiving significant interests in both machine learning and statistics~\cite{flamary2016optimal,cherian2012jensen}.
+Quantifying the dissimilarity or distance between two probability distributions (i.e., $p(\mathbf{y})$ with respect to $q(\mathbf{y})$, where $\mathbf{y}$ is a random variable or vector) is a fundamental problem in pattern analysis and machine intelligence, receiving significant interests in both machine learning and statistics~\cite{flamary2016optimal,cherian2012jensen}.
 It also plays a central role in various problems, such as the generative models~\cite{arjovsky2017wasserstein}, the independence or conditional independence tests~\cite{gretton2007kernel,wang2015conditional}, and the design of robust deep learning loss functions~\cite{amid2019robust}.

 Different types of divergence or discrepancy measures have been developed over the past few decades~\cite{basu2011statistical}.
 Among them, integral probability metrics (IPMs)~\cite{muller1997integral} and $f$-divergences~\cite{renyi1961measures,csiszar1967information} are perhaps the two most popular choices.
-IPMs aim to find a well-behaved function $f$ from a class of function $\mathcal{F}$ such that $|\mathbb{E}_{p_s}f(\mathbf{y})-\mathbb{E}_{p_t}f(\mathbf{y})|$ is maximized.
+IPMs aim to find a well-behaved function $f$ from a class of function $\mathcal{F}$ such that $|\mathbb{E}_{p}f(\mathbf{y})-\mathbb{E}_{q}f(\mathbf{y})|$ is maximized.
 Notable examples in this category include the Wasserstein distance and maximum mean discrepancy (MMD)~\cite{gretton2012kernel}.
-On the other hand, $f$-divergences, such as the Kullback-Leibler (KL) divergence and the Jensen-Shannon divergence, regards two distributions as identical if they assign the same likelihood to every point~\cite{zhao2021comparing}.
+On the other hand, $f$-divergences, such as the Kullback-Leibler (KL) divergence and the Jensen-Shannon divergence, regard two distributions as identical if they assign the same likelihood to every point~\cite{zhao2021comparing}.

-In the early $2000$s, Principe \emph{et al}.~\cite{principe2000information,principe2000learning} suggested a way to quantify the distributional dissimilarity simply by measuring the tightness of the famed Cauchy-Schwarz (CS) inequality associated with two distributions\footnote{In this work, we interchangeably use $p_s(\mathbf{y})$ wrt. $p_t(\mathbf{y})$ or $p(\mathbf{y})$ wrt. $q(\mathbf{y})$ to denote two distributions.}:
+In the early $2000$s, Principe \emph{et al}.~\cite{principe2000information,principe2000learning} suggested a way to quantify the distributional dissimilarity simply by measuring the tightness of the famed Cauchy-Schwarz (CS) inequality associated with two distributions:

-with equality if and only if $p(\mathbf{y})$ and $q(\mathbf{y})$ are linear independent, a measure of the ``distance'' between the probability density functions (PDFs) can be defined with:
+with equality if and only if $p(\mathbf{y})$ and $q(\mathbf{y})$ are linearly dependent, a measure of the ``distance'' between the probability density functions (PDFs) can be defined with:

 which was named the CS divergence.